aditya-vardhan/songs/red.md

-Well the buzzing, the stiiink and the choking
+Well the buzzing stiiink and the choking

 I can't stay no more